JoelJa835/Map-Reduce/README.md

 # Map-Reduce
-Implementation of Map-Reduce on Kubernetes for word frequency.
+Implementation of Map-Reduce on Kubernetes for word frequency (Project 2024) for Principles of Distributed Systems Class / Technical University of Crete.

 **Create the k8s deployment**
 make deploy: sets up everything in kubernetes

-**Clean the k**
+**Clean the k8s deployment**
 make clean: clean everything in kubernetes

 **How to run**
 client.py is our cli: